-Anyone injured in a car accident is automatically entitled to Accident Benefits.
+Anyone injured in a car accident is automatically entitled to Accident Benefits and claiming these benefits will not affect your insurance rates.
 Accident Benefits are available whether you were driving, were a passenger in a vehicle, or were a pedestrian hit by a motor vehicle.
 These benefits are also available even if the accident was your fault.

 You May Be Entitled to Bring a Lawsuit (Tort Claim)

 The second way for you to receive full and fair compensation for injuries sustained in a car accident is through a lawsuit which is called a ‘tort’ claim.